anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 on accepting or declining a request to join the domain, as required in {{RFC8995, Section 5.3}}.
-As this pertains also to obtaining a valid domain-specific certificate, it must be made sure that a pledge cannot circumvent the registrar in the decision whether it is granted an LDevID certificate by the CA.
+As this pertains also to obtaining a valid domain-specific certificate, it must be made sure that a pledge can not circumvent the registrar in the decision of whether it is granted an LDevID certificate by the CA.
 There are various ways how to fulfill this, including:

 * implicit consent